BCStudentSoftwareDevTeam/documentation/infrastructure.md

 	* Labor Status Forms
 	* Chemical Inventory
 	* URCPP
-* Created by request to IS&S
+* New VMs created by request to IS&S

 ## CS - production VM hypervisor
 * Hostname: fee